 No, really!
-That’s the great thing about that priority boarding and priority check in and check out.
-There’s no waiting in long lines or spending your valuable vacation time with extra chores that you just don’t want to do.
-The priority boarding and check in and check out processes for MSC Yacht Club guests are seamless, easy and headache-free, so you can spend your vacation time actually relaxing.
+That’s the great thing about priority boarding and priority check-in and check-out.
+There’s no waiting in long lines or spending your valuable vacation time with extra chores you don’t want to do.
+The priority boarding and check-in and check-out processes for MSC Yacht Club guests are seamless, easy and headache-free, so you can spend your vacation time actually relaxing.

 Worth Reading: MSC Virtuosa Cruise Ship Overview & Things to Do